filecoin-project/venus-docs/go-filecoin-tutorial/Getting-Started.md

  > **NOTICE:** The daemon is now running indefinitely in its own Terminal (`Ctrl + C` to quit).
 To run other `go-filecoin` commands, open a second Terminal tab or window (`Cmd + T` on Mac)._

 _Need help?
 See [Troubleshooting & FAQ](Troubleshooting-&-FAQ) or [#fil-dev on Matrix chat](https://riot.im/app/#/room/#fil-dev:matrix.org)._

+## Get FIL from the Filecoin faucet

+**Once your chain has finished syncing**, you will be able to use the faucet to get filecoin tokens (FIL).
+Before Filecoin nodes can participate in the marketplace, they will need some start-up FIL.
+Clients need FIL in their accounts to make storage deals with miners.
+Miners use FIL for collateral when initially pledging storage to the network.

+During early testing, mock FIL can be obtained from the Filecoin faucet.
+The "faucet" is thusly named because it drips (or pours) FIL into those who stick their wallets under it.
+Using mock FIL allows for preliminary testing of market dynamics without the requirement for any money to actually change hands.

+All balances of FIL are stored in wallets.
+When a node is newly created, it will have a Filecoin wallet with a balance of 0 FIL.

+1. Retrieve your wallet address:
+    ```sh
+    go-filecoin address ls
+    ```

+2. The output should be a long alphanumeric string.
+Go to the testnet faucet at [https://faucet.testnet.filecoin.io] and submit that wallet address.
+It will take a minute for the FIL to land in your wallet.

+    * Alternatively, you can tap the faucet from the command line:
+        ```sh
+        export WALLET_ADDR=`go-filecoin address ls`    # fetch your wallet address into a handy variable
+        MESSAGE_CID=`curl -X POST -F "target=${WALLET_ADDR}" "#" | cut -d" " -f4`
+        ```
+3. The faucet will provide a message CID.
+If thr chain is already synced with the network, this message should be processed in about 30 seconds.
+The following command can be run in order to wait for confirmation:

+    ```sh
+    go-filecoin message wait ${MESSAGE_CID}
+    ```

+4. To verify that the FIL has landed in the wallet by checking the wallet balance:
+    ```sh
+    go-filecoin wallet balance ${WALLET_ADDR}

 ## Wait for chain sync
 🎉 Congratulations, you're now connected to Filecoin!
 The daemon is now busy syncing and validating the existing blockchain, which can take awhile -- hours or even days depending on network age and activity.